Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: Methodology

 \section{Methodology}

 The framework of the proposed adaptive modality balanced online knowledge distillation (AMBOKD) method is illustrated in Fig.~\ref{figurelabel1}.
+In this method, we use two feature extractors and a multi-head self-attention mechanism (see Sections~\ref{seq41} and~\ref{seq42}) to process EEG and visual data.
+Then, we introduce the mutual learning with online knowledge distillation and adaptive modality balancing strategies to optimize the fusion model for better performance.
+(Section~\ref{seq43} and Section~\ref{seq44})

-Initially, AMBOKD receives paired data $X$ and extract EEG and visual features through the \textit{visual encoder} and \textit{EEG encoder}.
+Initially, AMBOKD receives paired data $X$ and extracts EEG and visual features through the \textit{visual encoder} and \textit{EEG encoder}.
 These features are subsequently passed through the \textit{multi-head self-attention} module to generate the fusion features, and the features from each domain are sent to their respective classifiers.
 The features extracted from the visual, EEG, and fusion domains are classified and employed to compute the losses of the three modalities using the cross-entropy (CE) and KD loss functions.
 Subsequently, the three modalities take turns as students and teachers to compute the total loss, the weight of the teacher influence, and the dynamic student gradient for parameter updating.
 The processes of the feature extraction, feature fusion, the online knowledge distillation, and the adaptive modality balancing are detailed as follows.